danchitnis/Web-Bluetooth-Examples/README.md

 # Web Bluetooth API Examples
 Examples for Arduino

-test and verifed on Arduino NANO 33 BLE
+tested and verifed on Arduino NANO 33 BLE